Shopify/polaris/polaris.shopify.com/content/contributing/documentation/index.md

 To write effectively as a Shopify employee, use a cross-discipline lens.
 Make sure your content meets both UX and development needs.
 Before starting, check out our [style guide to the style guide](https://docs.google.com/document/d/1zVDsHIWhoir2svRjdtSdRbD_ruTz3K1nAJcQLGPVQwM/edit#heading=h.ni67tdntu9cr).

 Most documentation about the design system is meant for polaris.shopify.com.
 However, there may be a reason for the content to live elsewhere.
-If you're not sure if something should live on this site, the Polaris team can help you figure that out.
+If you’re not sure if something should live on this site, the Polaris team can help you figure that out.

 ## Making copy edits